The True Cost of a House Flood

 Types of Flooding

-There are two main types of basement flooding, each come with their own set of problems and ways to avoid them.
-It is essential to protect your home against both of these types of flooding:
+There are two common ways a basement can flood.
+Whether it be a natural or a man made flood, each comes with its own set of problems and ways to avoid them.
+It is essential to protect your home against flooding.
+Here is what you can expect from these types of floods:

-- Natural – this includes heavy rains, flash flooding, and mudflows.
+- Natural Floods – Caused by heavy rains, flash flooding, and mudflows.
 Most often these types of flooding affect basements.
 Gutters, proper yard sloping, and sealing window cracks can all protect your home from this type of flooding.

-- Man made – this includes burst pipes, plumbing problems, and problems with the water heater.
-Keep your pipes clear, protect them during the winter, and be aware of the age of your appliances to avoid these types of flooding.
+- Man-made Floods – This includes burst pipes, plumbing problems, and problems with the water heater.
+Keep your pipes clear, protect them during the winter, and be aware of the age of your appliances to avoid any kind of man made flooding.

-Cost for flood repair varies greatly depending on how much water enters, what kind of water, and how soon you attend to the problem.
-Typical cost of a flooded basement can range from $70 to over $10,000.
+The Cost for flood repair varies greatly depending on how much water enters into your home, business, or basement.
+Other factors to consider is what kind of water and how soon you attend to the problem.
+Typical cost of a flooded basement cleanup can range from between $3,000 and $10,000 with an average of $4,000.
 Some things to consider in the cost include:

 - How deep the water is in the home.
 Just an inch of water will be less of a problem than a whole foot.
 If water needs to be pumped out of a basement, it will add to the cost.

 - The type of water in the home.
-There’s a big difference between clean water coming from a burst pipe (known as category 1), and sewage water or other toxic waste (known as category 3).
+There’s a big difference between clean water coming from a burst pipe, and sewage water or other toxic waste.
 The latter can be extremely dangerous.
-Everything it touches must be torn out and replaced for health reasons.
+Everything it touches must be torn out and replaced for health safety and concerns.

-- Homeowners insurance will not cover normal flooding, although there are some situations it does including hail or broken water piping.
+- Homeowners Insurance will not cover normal flooding, although there are some situations it does include hail or broken water piping.
 Be prepared in case your insurance company doesn’t cover your home flooding disaster.

-After a basement flood, it is important to take action as quickly as possible.
+After a home or basement flood, it is important to take action as quickly as possible.
 When assessing the situation, remember these tips:

-- If you have a significant amount of standing water, pumping it out too quickly may cause the walls to buckle.
+- Remove the water.
+The best way to remove water is by using a wet vacuum or pool pump.
+If you have a significant amount of standing water, pumping it out too quickly may cause the walls to buckle.

 A flooded basement can cause many problems for your home.
-To avoid paying thousands of dollars to repair, try first to prevent these problems from happening.
-If you have a flooded basement, figure out the best way to cost effectively fix the problem.
+To avoid paying thousands of dollars towards repairs or damages, try first to prevent these problems from happening.
+If you have a flooded basement, figure out the best way to cost effectively fix the issue.
 Want to learn more about water damage?
 Check out our complete guide!